 - More decisions – A blank canvas means you can customize your home, but it also means you’ll have a lot of decisions to make.
 If you’re busy with work and family, it can be challenging to focus on every piece of the construction process.

 - Contractor challenges – Delays, miscommunication and issues with subcontractors — there are plenty of hiccups that can happen while building a home.
 Be sure to vet a few different builders to understand their work approach and timeline, and be prepared for speed bumps.
+Include time of essence, continuous manning and right to remove clauses in your contracts with the pros you hire — these can help protect you in the event of delays or non-performance.

 - Cost overruns – While you’ll have a budget in mind at the beginning of the project, there will almost always be expenses you didn’t anticipate, or materials you end up spending more for, that can add up to well above what you first set out to pay.
+Be aware of change orders, which could be a sign of an unscrupulous contractor.
+Make sure you understand the builder’s plans, finishes and specifications.

 Pros and cons of buying a house